Legendcx/legendcxFireContact/README.md

 ### Used in this project

-👉 I mastered ReactJS, firebase-database, TailWind, react-toastify, Animated Icons features in this project.
+👉 I mastered ReactJS, firebase-database, Material UI, react-toastify, MUI Icons features in this project.
 You can see the visual representation of the website above.

 # Getting Started with Create React App